Genez-io/deployapps-landing-page/content/posts/how_to_deploy_my_app_a_step_by_step_guide.md

 author: Cristi Miloiu
 linkedIn: https://www.linkedin.com/in/cristi-miloiu-3a174a267/
 thumbnail: /images/template-tutorials.webp
-preview: Hello, I’m Cristi Miloiu and I will show you the process of deploying your app using Genezio, a powerful platform designed to simplify app deployment.
+preview: Hello, I’m Cristi Miloiu and I will show you the process of deploying your app using DeployApps, a powerful platform designed to simplify app deployment.
 # meta data start
-description: Learn how to deploy your apps with Genezio in this step-by-step guide.
+description: Learn how to deploy your apps with DeployApps in this step-by-step guide.
 Perfect for frameworks like Flask, Django, FastAPI, Next.js, React, Angular, Vue, and more!
 meta_og_url: "https://genezio.com/blog/how-to-deploy-my-app/"
 meta_og_image: "https://genezio.com/images/template-tutorials.webp"
 # meta data end